 – To know and retell a range of stories and poems

 At Devonshire, systematic synthetic phonics is the prime approach to the teaching of reading.
 We follow the sequence set out in Little Wandle’s Letters and Sounds program and use their phonic books for children to practise and apply phonic skills.
 Children learn discrete sounds, then blend these in words and sentences.
 Prior learning is revisited every lesson via a revisit and review.
-As they move into year two, the children spend more time understanding spelling patterns, rules and grammar, as well as revisiting and practising prior learning.
+As they move into year two, the children continue to spend time developing fluency and vocabulary to enable them to comprehend what they are reading.
+Children spend time understanding spelling patterns, rules and grammar, as well as revisiting and practising prior learning.

 Phonics is taught daily in whole class mixed ability groups.
 Phonic books are carefully matched to the children’s phonic ability and these books are sent home weekly.
 Children who need further support to keep up receive daily peer to peer support for phonics.
 Rapid phonics and phonic boxes are used to support children to catch up with phonics.
-Group reading provides opportunities for children to practise and embed the phonemes and graphemes learnt.
+Group reading provides opportunities for children to practise and embed the phonemes and graphemes learnt, they re-read these books to develop fluency and vocabulary knowledge.
 Daily reading ensures children develop blending and fluency skills, whilst gaining comprehension skills.
 A phonics first approach is used, but there is also a focus on vocabulary, comprehension, expression and a love of reading.
 Reading is taught daily, with opportunities to read and discuss texts.

 All children have access to a wide variety of books.
-They begin with wordless books in Autumn term where they learn good book habits, enjoy developing vocabulary and making up and retelling stories.
-When the children are able to blend some sounds, group reading will start with their class teacher and a phonics reading book matched to their phonic ability is sent home.
-Children also have access to a range of reading for pleasure books that are book banded.
+In Reception, they begin with wordless books in Autumn term where they learn good book habits, enjoy developing vocabulary and making up and retelling stories.
+When children are able to blend some sounds, group reading will start with their class teacher and a phonics reading book matched to their phonic ability is sent home.
+Children also have access to a range of age appropriate reading for pleasure books.
 In addition to this, children have access to the school library so that they can choose a book to enjoy with their families at home.